sourcebot-dev/sourcebot/README.md

 Finally, we run Sourcebot but this time we mount the workspace folder so that it can pickup our custom config.

 > [!NOTE]
-> This command assumes that you are running it from within your Sourcebot workspace.
+> This command assumes that you're running it from within your Sourcebot workspace.
 If you're not, replace `$(pwd)` below with the absolute path of your Sourcebot workspace

 ```
 docker run -p 3000:3000 --rm --name sourcebot -v $(pwd):/data ghcr.io/taqlaai/sourcebot:main
 ```

+Navigate to `localhost:3000` to use Sourcebot with the custom repository you defined in your config!

 ### (Optional) Provide access token to index private repositories
 TODO